Epic Hot Tubs | Outdoor Products Store

 1. Plan Access For the Hot Tub Delivery Crew

 Indoor hot tubs are amazing, but getting them into position can be a chore.
 Most doorways are 30-32″ wide, but hot tubs generally need 34-39″ of clearance.
-Getting them into the house on delivery day usually involves cutting a larger doorway (or two) and then repairing the doorways afterwards.
+Getting them into the house on delivery day usually involves cutting a larger doorway (or two) and then repairing the doorways afterward.

 2. Providing Adequate Ventilation is Crucial